 Stony Brook's surgical residency, established in 1974, is an ACGME-approved five-year postgraduate training program, designed to offer residents a broad range of experience in general surgery, as well as in the surgical subspecialties.
 The general emphasis of the program is to provide residents with an educational experience that will prepare them for a productive and fufilling career in surgery.

-Stony Brook University Hospital, a tertiary care hospital serving Long Island and parts of Connecticut, provides the academic base for our program of residency training.
+Stony Brook University Hospital, a tertiary care hospital serving greater than 1.5 million people on Long Island, provides the academic base for our program of residency training.

 While University Hospital is the center of residency training, the Northport Veterans Affairs Medical Center serves an invaluable role as a major teaching affiliate for resident training.
 Attended by the full-time Renaissance School of Medicine surgical faculty, residents gain experience in general surgery, vascular surgery, thoracic, head and neck, and plastic surgery.
 Junior residents are also exposed to surgical intensive care at the VA Medical Center.

 First and second-year residents gain a comprehensive experience focused on acquiring the necessary foundational surgical knowledge and early operative skills to manage and care for the surgical perioperative patient.

 During the third year each resident begins learning how to direct and be responsible for those junior residents with whom they work.
 Third-year residents rotate on the general, vascular, and cardiac surgery services at University Hospital and the Northport VA Medical Center.

 The residency program is organized so that the fourth-year resident rotations consist of approximately two-thirds of the year on specialty services at University Hospital and the Northport VA Medical Center (including, but not limited to: cardiac, pediatric, and trauma).
 With transition to senior resident, training is focused on development of deeper understanding of the pathophysiology of surgical diseases and their surgical management while enhancing professional and early leadership skills.